Multicultural Societies – Its Origins and Future

 For example, César Chávez, José Limón, Raul Julia, and Roberto Clemente have made major contributions to civil rights, the arts, and sports.
 Issues related to language, education, and political representation are becoming increasingly central to the country’s politics, society, and culture as Hispanics emerge as the largest minority in America and, in some cities and counties, the majority.

 Beginning in the mid-twentieth century and accelerating in the 21st century, the role of gays and lesbians have played an increasingly important and open role in American society.
-The Gay Rights movement has developed more rapidly than perhaps anyone had anticipated and now not only are there strong anti-discrimination laws protecting gays and lesbians in every aspect of American life, but 19 states where it is now legal for gays to marry.
+The Gay Rights movement has developed more rapidly than perhaps anyone had anticipated and now not only are there strong anti-discrimination laws protecting gays and lesbians in every aspect of American life.
+In 2015, the Supreme Court legalized same-sex marriage nationwide.

 The cultural diversity of the United States is strikingly evident when looking at religion.
 At the beginning of the twentieth century, few people in the United States practiced a religion other than one based on Christianity.
 Nearly a century later, a majority of Americans still identify themselves as Christian; however, the United States is also home to some 5 million Buddhists, 3.3 million Jews, 3 million Muslims, and 1.2 million Hindus.
 It’s increasing important in workplaces and education to be aware of religious holidays and events.